torvalds/linux/Documentation/virt/kvm/x86/timekeeping.rst

 addition, SVM allows passing through the host TSC plus an additional offset field specified in the SVM control block.

 3.9.
-TSC feature bits in Linux
+TSC feature bits in GNU/Linux
 ------------------------------

 In summary, there is no way to guarantee the TSC remains in perfect